-- On occurrence of vacancy in the office of the chairman by reason of his death, resignation or otherwise, the senior most Vice-Chairman shall act as the Chairman until new chairman enters upon his office to fill such vacancy in accordance with provisions of the Act.
+Where there is a vacancy in the office of the chairman, by the reason of his death, resignation or otherwise, the senior most Vice-Chairman shall act as the Chairman until new chairman enters upon his office to fill such vacancy in accordance with provisions of the Act.

-- In case Chairman is unable to discharge his functions owing to absence, illness or any other reason, the senior most Vice-Chairman shall discharge the functions of chairman until the chairman resumes his duties.
+Further, in case the Chairman is unable to discharge his functions owing to absence, illness or any other reason, the senior most Vice-Chairman shall discharge the functions of chairman until the chairman resumes his duties.

 – On the Commissioner and authorities subordinate to him.

-- Where the AAR finds that Advance Ruling sought by applicant by fraud or misrepresentation of facts, then it may by order declare such ruling to be void-ab-initio and all the provisions of the Act shall apply as if such advance ruling has never been made.
+Where the AAR finds that Advance Ruling is sought by applicant by fraud or misrepresentation of facts, then it may declare such ruling to be void-ab-initio by an order and all the provisions of the Act shall apply, as if such advance ruling has never been made.

 The order of AAR giving its opinion is a final order and no appeal is possible against such an order.